 Who Will Pay for the NM Health Security Plan?

-After the Plan is passed, the first eighteen months will be devoted to financial feasibility issues.
-How much a retiree may pay (if anything) should be decided during this period.
-The bipartisan Legislative Finance Committee is responsible for determining, with public input, how much the Plan will cost and how it will be paid for.
+Phase 1: The bipartisan Legislative Finance Committee, with public input, will undertake a financial analysis of the Plan.
+Once the cost of the Plan has been determined, the next stage will be to figure out what resources are available to pay for it.
+How much a retiree may pay (if anything) should be decided during this stage.
 Thus, AARP, the Gray Panthers, the NM Alliance for Retired Americans, and other groups and individuals will have ample opportunity to review and react to different financing options.

-After completion of the financial analysis, the legislature will receive the results of the analysis and have to decide whether to proceed.
-The Plan will not begin implementation until the legislature determines that the Plan is financially viable.
+Phase 2: After completion of the financial analysis, the legislature will receive the results of the analysis and have to decide whether to proceed.
+The development/implementation stage (Phase 3) will not begin implementation until the legislature determines that the Plan is financially viable.